ysBach/NICpolpy/README.md

 # NICpolpy
+ (Currently it is under a very freqeunt and abrupt updates.
+Please contact me directly if you want to use it: ysbach93@gmail.com .
+We are planning to finalize it within 2022.)

 Nishi Harima Astronomical Observatory (NHAO)'s Near-Infrared Camera (NIC) Polarimetry photometry pipeline.
 Under-development by Yoonsoo P. Bach at Seoul National University, South Korea, since late 2019.

 Few things special for NHAO NIC polarimetric mode are that